edilson258/piczer/README.md

 ## Introduction

-The Image Resizing Server is a powerful and efficient Rust-based HTTP service that allows you to resize images on-the-fly.
+Piczer is a powerful and efficient Rust-based HTTP service that allows you to resize images on-the-fly.
 Whether you need to quickly generate thumbnails or adapt images for your web application, this server simplifies the process.

 ## Features